 The grid properties of origin and spacing are defined by attributes in the BathymetryCoverage.01 Feature Container Group.
-The grid is a two-dimensional matrix organized in row major order and starting from the southwestern most data point.
+The grid is a two-dimensional matrix organized in row major order and starting from the southwestern-most data point.
 Thus, the first sample of the grid is the node at the southwest corner of the grid with location specified by the georeferencing parameters, the second is one grid resolution unit to the east of that position and at the same northing or latitude, and the third is two grid resolution units to the east and at the same northing or latitude.
 For C columns in the grid, the (C+1)th sample in the grid is located one grid resolution unit to the north but on the same easting or longitude as the first sample in the grid.